openstack/monasca-agent/docs/MonascaMetrics.md

 Once the Agent's user and project are assigned to the `monitoring-delegate` group, the Agent can submit metrics for other tenants.

 # Statsd
-The Monasca Agent ships with a Statsd daemon implementation called monasca-statsd.
-A statsd client can be used to send metrics to the Forwarder via the Statsd daemon.
+The Monasca Agent ships with a StatsD daemon implementation.
+A StatsD client can be used to send metrics to the Forwarder via the StatsD daemon.

-monasca-statsd will accept metrics submitted by functions in either the standard statsd Python client library, or the monasca-agent's [monasca-statsd Python client library](https://github.com/openstack/monasca-statsd).
-The advantage of using the python-monasca-statsd library is that it is possible to specify dimensions on submitted metrics.
-Dimensions are not handled by the standard statsd client.
+monasca-statsd will accept counters, gauges and timing values following the standard StatsD protocol.
+Dimensions are supported compatible to the [DogStatsD extension](http://docs.datadoghq.com/guides/dogstatsd/#metrics-1) for tags.
+Support for the [monasca-statsd Python client library](https://github.com/openstack/monasca-statsd) is deprecated and might be removed in the future.

 Statsd metrics are not bundled along with the metrics gathered by the Collector, but are flushed to the agent Forwarder on a separate schedule (every 10 seconds by default, rather than 60 seconds for Collector metrics).